MicroEJ/docs/ApplicationDeveloperGuide/bluetoothAPI.rst

 - Either device sends a pairing request or security request to the other device
 - Both devices share their I/O capabilities
-- If the I/O capabilities of the devices allow to create a connection with MITM protection, the Passkey Entry method is used:
+- If the I/O capabilities of the devices allow to create a connection with protection against MITM attacks, the Passkey Entry method is used:

   - The device with display capability displays a generated passkey on its user interface
   - The device with input capability reads the passkey from the user input and sends it to the device with display capability
   - The device with display capability checks that the passkey match
-- Otherwise, the Just Works method is used and the pairing is complete.
-This method does not prevent MITM attacks.
+- Otherwise, the "Just Works" method is used and the pairing is complete.
+This method does not prevent from MITM attacks.

 A device can call the `BluetoothConnection.sendPairRequest()`_ API to initiate pairing.
 The `ConnectionListener.onPairRequest()`_ hook is called when the device receives a pairing request.